nesaorg/Equivariant-Encryption-for-AI/CONTEST.md

    * For help with tokenizers as well as example submission format see this notebook [here](https://github.com/nesaorg/Equivariant-Encryption-for-AI/blob/main/tokenizer_example.ipynb).

 ### Grand Prize:
 Decode all provided tokens for a given day without any errors, and you win the grand prize.
-The contest ends once someone achieves this and provides reproducible code.
+The competition ends once someone achieves this and provides reproducible code.
 Only one participant can claim the grand prize.

-### Contest Flow:
+### Competition Flow:
 1. **Morning Kickoff:**
    * Each day begins with a tweet linking to a data package.
    * The package includes: